Why Small Businesses Need a Website

 • Insurance information

-8. Expanding Your Reach
+8. Expand Your Reach Beyond Your Local Area

 Unlike a physical store, which is limited to a local customer base, a website allows small businesses to reach a broader audience, both regionally and globally.
 This is especially important if you offer services or products that can be delivered or accessed online, such as e-commerce, digital products or consultations.